StreisandEffect/streisand/documentation/localization_howto.md

 would give: "la paille qui a cassé le dos du chameau", however contextually a similar expression exists in French: "C'est la goutte d'eau qui fait déborder le vase" (it's the drop of water that made the vase overflow).
 Different translations, same meaning.
-In this case, the latter be the 'ideal' translation, as it would make more sense to a native speaker of that language.
+In this case, the latter would be the 'ideal' translation, as it makes more sense to a native speaker of that language.

-Another aspect to consider is in what language an end-user's device is set to.
+Another aspect to consider is what language an end-user's device is set to.
-It is best to have a device nearby set in the said language, where you can see exactly what is displayed in particular menus and use those same exact strings.
+It is best to have a device nearby set in the same language, where you can see exactly what is displayed in particular menus and use those same exactly what is displayed.

 It's worth noting that not all software available in app stores or otherwise are localized in your language of choice, and many are English only.
 In this case, it would be sufficient to use